-The Vanguard elementary school has a library which features reading and reference materials as well as computer access to the Follett Destiny Library Catalog, online subscription databases and the Internet.
+The Vanguard elementary school has a library featuring reading and reference materials and computer access to the Follett Destiny Library Catalog, online subscription databases and the Internet.
 Students come for regularly scheduled library science classes and to exchange books.
-The Edward L. Reed II Learning Center serves middle school, high school and Vanguard Transition Center students.
+The media center has a library section and serves middle school, high school, and Vanguard Transition Center students.
 Middle school students come for regularly scheduled library science classes every six days.
 High school and VTC students often come for research or special projects and are welcome to check out books and periodicals.
-The library houses a robust collection of reading, curriculum, reference and professional materials, periodicals and other resources.
+The library houses a robust collection of reading, curriculum, reference and professional materials, periodicals, and other resources.